Bachelor's in Cybersecurity

 Are you ready to become an invaluable asset in one of the most in-demand industries in tech?
 Then come pursue your Bachelor of Science in Cybersecurity at WMU.
 All of our cybersecurity courses are offered both online and in-person to give you flexibility.
 Learn how to build your cybersecurity knowledge and skills through interactive course content and projects.

-If preventing data breaches, cyberattacks and online threats excites you, attend one of our in-person or online info sessions to learn more about a B.S. in Cybersecurity.
+If preventing data breaches, cyberattacks and online threats excites you, attend one of our online info sessions to learn more about a WMU Bachelor of Science in cybersecurity.

 What can I do with a bachelor’s degree in cybersecurity from Western?

 As one of the fastest-growing fields, employers who partner with WMU say that cybersecurity is an area with a shortage of qualified professionals where employees are needed.
 By graduation, you will be qualified for a variety of careers such as:

 - Cybersecurity consultant